openvinotoolkit/openvino/docs/get_started/get_started_macos.md

 - **One or more media files**.
 The media is typically a video file, but can be a still photo.
 - **One or more target device** on which you run inference.
 The target device can be the CPU, or VPU accelerator.

 ### Build the Code Samples and Demo Applications

-To perform sample inference, run the Image Classification code sample and Security Barrier Camera demo application that are automatically compiled when you run the Image Classification and Inference Pipeline demo scripts.
-The binary files are in the `~/inference_engine_samples_build/intel64/Release` and `~/inference_engine_demos_build/intel64/Release` directories, respectively.
+The Image Classification Sample that was automatically compiled when you ran the Image Classification sample script.
+The binary file is in the `~/inference_engine_cpp_samples_build/intel64/Release` directory.

 You can also build all available sample code and demo applications from the source files delivered with the OpenVINO toolkit.
-To learn how to do this, see the instructions in the [Inference Engine Code Samples Overview](../IE_DG/Samples_Overview.md) and [Demo Applications Overview](@ref omz_demos_README) sections.
+To learn how to do this, see the instructions in the [Inference Engine Code Samples Overview](../IE_DG/Samples_Overview.md) and [Demo Applications Overview](@ref omz_demos) sections.

 ### <a name="download-models"></a> Step 1: Download the Models